Updated Jan. 8, 2019 –

 But that really wasn’t news.
 For each of the eight years, the Obama Administration averaged less than 2 percent economic growth.

-Furthermore, there’s been deterioration in critical economic categories – living standards, labor-force participation, and wages.
-The average work week is only 34.4 hours.
+Furthermore, there was deterioration in critical economic categories – living standards, labor-force participation, and wages.
+The average work week was only 34.4 hours.

 Yet, there were no media complaints about the mediocre Obama economy.
 And except for authoritative economists, there was no criticism.

-Now, the Trump Administration forecasts nearly a 100 percent GDP increase to 4 percent.
+Now, the Trump Administration forecasts has delivered GDP increases as high as 4.1 percent.

 But political opponents and naïve media pundits continue with their sarcastic ridicule.
 Not only against his policies, but they incessantly ridicule the businessman-president personally.

 For examples, try Googling the key phrase, Trump economic policies.
-You’ll see millions upon millions of search results.
+You’ll see millions upon millions of search results with negative headlines.

 However, Mr. Harwood’s ethics show him to be disingenuous and unqualified to report on the Trump Administration.
 Why?
 Consider his scandalous bias that emerged in the 2016 presidential campaign.